mjordan/islandora_feeds/README.md

 Once you have configured the importer, you're ready to import your source conent.

+## To do

+* Add the ability to inspect/edit/etc. nodes before ingesting the objects into Fedora

 ## Troubleshooting/issues/feedback

 Use cases are welcome.
 The goal of this module is to leverage as much of Feeds' built-in functionality as possible while providing the ability to load a wide range of Islandora content types as possible.
 If you have any questions or comments, please post them to: